Russian olive is a stylish tree.

 - The large pit inside (a hard, fibrous husk, unlike regular olive) can be cracked open and its content, a kernel, can also be eaten.

 - Not much oil can be extracted from either the flesh or the kernel.

 They’re edible raw, cooked, boiled or steamed and roasted.

 Learn more about Russian olive

-In spring, their discrete and delicate blooming will spread a fragrant bee-pleasing odor, and in fall yellow and silver-colored fruits attract birds with their fruits which are edible even for us.
+In spring, the discrete and delicate blooming will spread a fragrant bee-pleasing odor, and in fall yellow and silver-colored fruits attract birds with their fruits which are edible even for us.
 They stay attached to the tree even as leaves drop in Fall.
 A great winter snack for our fowl friends!

-A cousin of the Russian olive is the American silverberry, Elaeagnus commutata.
+A cousin of Russian olive is American silverberry, Elaeagnus commutata.
 It’s native to North America, unlike Russian olive.

 Smart tip about Russian olive trees

 Elaeagnus don’t do well in very wet ground.

 Avoid constantly waterlogged soil and stagnant water or your plant will dwindle away.